kerkenit/nl.marcovantklooster.pioneer/README.md

 ##Version 1.0.0

 * Added: Flow condition to check if your amplifier is on or off
-* Added: Switch to port 23 to support
+* Added: Switch to port 23 to support other devices
 * Improved: Mobile card
 * Removed: Unnecessary files so the app take less space on your Homey